Subba0128/BESS_DC_DC_Bidirectional/README.md

 ## Overview

-The system uses a Birectional DC-DC converter with MOSFETs, controlled by PI controllers to manage the charging and discharging of the lithium-ion battery.
+The system uses a Bidirectional DC-DC converter with MOSFETs, controlled by PI controllers to manage the charging and discharging of the lithium-ion battery.
 The system simulates the battery’s State of Charge (SOC) and ensures voltage stability under varying load conditions.

 ## Key Features
 - Charging Mode: Battery charges when the switch is on.
 SOC increases slowly, and the converter maintains stable voltage (25.98V) with regulated current.